hmaldonadovilla/community-kitchen/SetupInstructions.md

    - **Form ID / URLs**: Leave these blank.
 The script will fill them in.
 2. **Config Sheets**: Create new sheets (tabs) for each form.
    - Copy the header row from an example sheet (includes `Config (JSON/REF)` for line items or file upload settings).
    - Optional: add a `List View?` column (to the right of Validation Rules).
 Mark `TRUE` on the fields you want to show in the list view; if at least one is `TRUE`, the form starts in list mode automatically.
 Labels come from the question text.
+You can also define the default sort for a given column by adding `"listViewSort": { "direction": "desc", "priority": 1 }` to that question’s Config JSON.
+Lower priorities win; when nothing is specified we fall back to `updatedAt desc`.
+   - Want the list view to show system fields like Created/Updated/Status/PDF URL?
+Add `"listViewMetaColumns": ["updatedAt", "status", "pdfUrl"]` to the **Follow-up Config (JSON)** column on the dashboard.
+Supported values are `createdAt`, `updatedAt`, `status`, and `pdfUrl`; the columns appear in the order you list them, and users can click any column header to sort ascending/descending.
    - **Status**: Set to "Active" to include in the form, or "Archived" to remove it (keeping data).
    - **Line items**: Set `Type` to `LINE_ITEM_GROUP` and use the `Config (JSON/REF)` column with JSON or `REF:SheetName` pointing to a line-item sheet (columns: ID, Type, Label EN/FR/NL, Required?, Options EN/FR/NL).
 Line-item field types can be DATE, TEXT, PARAGRAPH, NUMBER, CHOICE, CHECKBOX.
      - Overlay add flow (multi-select): include `addMode`, `anchorFieldId`, and optional `addButtonLabel` in the JSON.
 The anchor must be a CHOICE field ID inside the line-item fields.
 Example: